nnworkspace/elan/README.md

 In practice, this means:

-- Reorganising or extending folders to reflect your domain
+- reorganising or extending layers to reflect your domain
-- Renaming layers to match your institutional language
+- renaming folders to match your institutional language
-- Replacing illustrative artefacts with your own policy texts, specifications, and code
+- replacing illustrative artefacts with your own policy texts, specifications, and code
-- Gradually tightening or relaxing automation rules as maturity grows
+- adjusting automation rules as organisational maturity grows

 The structure presented here is not prescriptive; it is **scaffolded**.
 Its purpose is to help diverse contributors — legal, technical, operational — work within a shared semantic frame.

+In real institutional projects, artefacts will often be **physically distributed** across multiple repositories and registries due to visibility, contractual, or security constraints.
+Public rulebooks, restricted specifications, confidential implementations, and binary deliveries may therefore live in different locations.

+This repository demonstrates how such a system can remain **logically unified**, even when physically distributed, through explicit classification and automated enforcement.

 For projects with **sovereignty, regulatory, or security constraints**, this repository should be hosted accordingly.
 While GitHub is convenient, many institutional projects will prefer:

 - a European-hosted GitLab service, or
 - a self-managed GitLab instance deployed on sovereign infrastructure

 The tooling choice matters less than the principle:
 **the workbench must belong to the builders.**

-What matters is that all artefacts — rulebooks, specifications, code, tests, and delivery pipelines — live side by side, versioned together, and governed by automation rather than informal process.

-This repository demonstrates how such a workbench can be organised.

 ---